Boost Your Health with Omega 3 Fatty Acids

 The nutritional perks of omega 3 fatty acids are as follows:

-Mental Health – Omega 3 fatty acids are beneficial in improving cognitive learning and memory.
-They have the power to combat the problem of mood swings, depression and other psychotic disorders.
+• Mental health– Omega 3 fatty acids are beneficial in improving cognitive learning and memory.
+They have the power to combat the problem of mood swings, depression, and other psychotic disorders.
 They fight with age-induced dementia, thus preventing Alzheimer’s disease.
-Higher levels of DHA that are abundantly present in omega 3 fatty acids have been shown to increase the brain IQ levels.
-For the maintenance of mental health, DHA serves as a fuel that boosts our memory and thinking skills.
+Higher levels of DHA that are abundantly present in omega 3 fatty acids have been shown to increase brain IQ levels.
+DHA serves as a fuel that boosts our memory and thinking skills to maintain mental health.

-Cardiac Health – Omega 3 fatty acids has been emerged as a heart saviour as its intake has directly cut down the risks of cardiac complications like high triglyceride levels, high blood pressure levels and other associated problems.
-It decreases the risk of sudden cardiac death, coronary artery disease, myocardial infarction and peripheral arterial disease in smokers.
+• Cardiac health– Omega 3 fatty acids have emerged as a heart saviour as its intake has directly reduced the risks of cardiac complications like high triglyceride levels, high blood pressure, and other associated problems.
+It decreases the risk of sudden cardiac death, coronary artery disease, myocardial infarction, and peripheral arterial disease in smokers.

-Other health problemsHavinga diet full of omega 3 fatty acids reduces the risk of arthritis, cystic fibrosis, type 2 diabetes mellitus, chronic hepatitis C, pneumonia, macular degeneration and allergic rhinitis.
+• Other health problems– A diet full of omega 3 fatty acids reduces the risk of arthritis, cystic fibrosis, type 2 diabetes mellitus, chronic hepatitis C, pneumonia, macular degeneration, and allergic rhinitis.

 Related: How to Increase Your Metabolism?

-Walnuts – As compared to commonly consumed nuts like pistachios and almonds, walnuts stand out for their significant amounts of omega-3.
-You can add walnuts in your diet as a snack.
-Moreover, you can also use walnuts by adding these in homemade cookies, which also boosts protein intake and minerals like magnesium, manganese and phosphorus.
+4. Walnuts– Compared to commonly consumed nuts like pistachios and almonds, walnuts stand out for their significant amounts of omega-3.
+You can add walnuts to your diet as a snack.
+Moreover, you can also add walnuts to homemade cookies, which boosts protein intake and minerals like magnesium, manganese, and phosphorus.

-Flaxseed oil – Flax is probably the best known ingredient in breakfast cereal, which is a powerhouse of omega-3.
-People can avail flax in seed form and in oil form.
-In both the forms, flax contains about 70 percent of all its fats are polyunsaturated, and 60 percent of its fats are omega-3.
-Moreover, flaxseeds provide fiber, protein and high levels of lignans.
-But, it has been recommended by the diet experts to eat flaxseed oil, which is the best plant source of ALA.
+5. Flaxseed oil– Flax is probably the best-known ingredient in breakfast cereal, which is a powerhouse of omega-3.
+People can avail flax in seed and oil form.
+In both forms, flax contains about 70 percent of its fats, which are polyunsaturated, and 60 percent are omega-3.
+Moreover, flaxseeds provide fiber, protein, and high levels of lignans.
+However, diet experts have recommended that flaxseed oil be eaten, which is the best plant source of ALA.

-Canola oil – This oil is less expensive as compared to olive oil and is heart-healthy.
-A tablespoon of canola oil contains 1,300 mg of omega 3’s, which makes it excellent choice for increasing the consumption of the omega 3 ALA.
-Another benefit of using canola oil is that it can also withstand higher cooker temperatures.
+6. Canola oil– This oil is less expensive than olive oil and is heart-healthy.
+A tablespoon of canola oil contains 1,300 mg of omega 3’s, which makes it an excellent choice for increasing the consumption of the omega 3 ALA.
+Another benefit of canola oil is that it can withstand higher cooker temperatures.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *